BSc (Hons)

 The University accepts a wide range of qualifications as the basis for entry and do accept a combination of qualifications which may include A Levels, BTECs, EPQ etc.

-We may consider work experience alongside academic qualifications and will review this on and individual basis.
+In exceptional circumstances we may consider work experience alongside academic qualifications and will review this on an individual basis.

 Certificates of all previous qualifications will need to be provided before any offers are confirmed.